kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Formula for success: under promise and over deliver. - Tom Peters
+    ## Nothing will work unless you do. - Maya Angelou